TeleAI-mcp/open-news-aggregator-aqd3/README.md

-# open-news-aggregator-aqd3
+# Open News Aggregator Aqd3

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.